philsquared/Catch23/README.md

 # What is Catch23?
 Catch23 is a new test framework, in the spirit of [Catch/ Catch2](https://github.com/catchorg/Catch2), but rewritten from the ground up for C++23 and on

-This is an early work-in-progress and is not intended for general use.
+This is a pre-release work-in-progress and is not, yet, intended for general use.

 What's different?
 The vast majority is purely internal - which not only makes maintenance far easier (and enables new possibilities)